Mohanbarman/mern-questions/README.md

 3. What is Mongodb ?
 4. What is ORM ?
 5. What are foreign keys and primary keys ?
-6. What are stored procedures in sql databases ?
+6. What are stored procedures in databases ?
+7. What is indexing ?

+### 5. Git

+1. What is Git ?
+2. What is a git repository ?
+3. What is pull request ?
+4. What is Commit ? which command is used to commit staged files ?
+5. What is branch ?
+6. What command is used to push commits ?